 You can find gnaw marks on any item in your apartment that mice have access to, especially if it can serve as a nest material or food.
 Mice especially like to gnaw cardboard boxes, packaging materials, newspapers, clothes, and wood but they can also get through a plastic bag easily.

 Mouse urine has a strong smell.
 Pets will be the first to notice the urine odor.
 If your dog or cat shows interest in places it didn’t care about earlier, that can be an early sign of the presence of mice in your apartment.
 If there’s a larger infestation the strong, ammonia-like odor will be easily noticeable by anyone who enters the room.

 Strange Noises at Night

 Mice are more active at night.
 During the daytime, even if they generate some noise, you often won’t hear them because of the background noise.
 At nighttime, however, you can easily spot the noises that can help you to identify the places where mice are the most active.

 You will find runways most often along the walls.
 Mice use the same tracks over and over again.
 So if you suspect that you’ve just found a runway, you can pour some flour or baby powder on the route and check the footprints the other day.
 Usually, you’ll find some droppings, grease marks on the wall, urine spots along the route.

-Nests are not easy to find, mice hide them pretty well and often they’re located outside your apartment.
+Nests are not easy to find, mice hide them pretty well, and often they’re located outside your apartment.
 However, if you find one, you can be sure that there’s something very attractive in your apartment for mice.
-It’s a sign that you should take seriously.
+This is a sign you should take seriously.

 Wondering where do mice hide in your home?
 Then make sure you check out my list of the most common hiding spots here.